 Imagine selling a product for $26 and buying it for only $1.73 without any upfront cost of inventory!

-Because of a 144 year old agreement called the Universal Postal Union (UPU) treaty, companies in China can ship small packages directly to consumers in the United States at ridiculously low rates which are way lower than any American company.
+Because of a 144 year old agreement called the Universal Postal Union (UPU) treaty, companies in China can ship small packages directly to consumers in the United States at ridiculously low rates which are far less than any American company.

 For example, shipping a small package to Fairfax, Virginia, from North Carolina costs $1.94.
 But shipping a package from Shanghai, China to Virginia only costs $1.12.

-It only costs $1.12 to ship a parcel from China to the US!!!!
+This is not a typo.
+It literally costs less to ship a parcel from China to the US than within the US!

-To ship a mouth guard to China would cost me $23.50!
+To ship a mouth guard to China from the US would cost $23.50!
 But to ship from China to California only costs a Chinese vendor less than $2!

 This huge shipping cost discrepancy is what allows AliExpress dropshipping to be a viable business.